-Now entering its tenth year, Rainbow Songs Foundation provides interactive music programs to families with young children staying in emergency short and long-term shelters in the Greater Toronto Area.
-Rainbow Songs Foundation was started by the founders of Rainbow Songs, a well known and loved music school for preschoolers in Toronto.
+Now entering its eleventh year, Rainbow Songs Foundation provides interactive music programs to families with young children using shelter and refugee services in the Greater Toronto Area.
+Rainbow Songs Foundation was started by the founders of Rainbow Songs, a well-known and loved music school for preschoolers in Toronto.

 In the News!
 Rainbow Songs Foundation nurtures young families through music.

 We are thrilled to share the full clip of RSF being featured on Global TV’s Making a Difference Segment!

 The Rainbow Songs Foundation provides engaging music programs to families and children in GTA shelters in the fall, winter and spring.
 By giving parents the skills and tools to make music with their children, our programs seek to make a real difference in families’ lives today and in the future.